By Adrian, Sat 09 April 2022, in category Amateur radio

 During implementation and testing, a couple of issues became apparent with the SDR implementation of the DMR BS.

-The TDMA functionality described here can now be found in the mmdvm_tdma branch of the QRadioLink source repository and will be included in a release in the near future.
-The matching code for MMDVM-SDR can be found in the zmq_double_slot branch here: MMDVM-SDR but it is not currently compatible with regular GNU radio flowgraphs designed with GNU radio companion, due to the custom code required for TDMA operation.
-Of course, the code is still work in progress, with some bugs still present and issues still left unresolved, but feel free to contribute via the usual channels.
+The TDMA functionality described here is now part of QRadioLink starting with version 0.8.8 and is still undergoing tests and improvement.
+The matching code for MMDVM-SDR can be found in the mmdvm_sdr branch here: MMDVM-SDR but it is not currently compatible with regular GNU radio flowgraphs designed with GNU radio companion, due to the custom code required for TDMA operation.

 This article was made possible by Jonathan Naylor G4KLX (the author of MMDVM and MMDVMHost), Peter Rakesh (the author of the Linux port of MMDVM, MMDVM-SDR) and Lime Microsystems who supplied the SDR transceiver used for this purpose.